kharchenkolab/cacoaAnalysis/output/simulations.md

 <img src="../docs/figure/simulation_types.Rmd/unnamed-chunk-4-1.png" width="576" />

-The plot shows raw expression distances between conditions (y-axis) simulated from different cell types (x-axis) and different fraction of DE genes (color).
-Each dot on the plot is median distance between the two conditions for one simulation.
+Here, we additionally varied fraction of simulated DE genes (color) to compare how much of signal comes from it compared to the signal from the covariates.

 It can be seen that there is a lot of variation for the same DE fraction, even if it is set to 0.0.
 To explain the variation we may plot different cell type specific covariates.